MLBB M5 World Championship: M-Series 5th Anniversary: Greatest 10 Players Award

 The M-Series 5th Anniversary individual awards were released prior to the playoffs of the M5 World Championships.
-The nomination process went through certain criterions released by Moonton.
+The nomination process went through certain criteria released by Moonton.
 However, the nominees were plagued into controversies due to the snubbing of the "VEEWISE" duo of Johnmar "OhMyV33Nus" Villaluna and Danerie James "Wise Del Rosario due to their affiliation with the online-betting site Rivalry.
 Furthermore, M3 World Champion Finals MVP Kiel Calvin "OHEB" Soriano was also snubbed in the nomination process.
 The controversy led to the withdrawal of Naing Lin "ACE" Swe from being a contender due to his own affiliation with a separate online-betting site which caused outraged from Burmese fans.
 Swe withdrew from being part of the nomination list and on a shorter notice, Moonton released a public apology for their unseen overview of the situation.

 The list of awardees were made up of 6 Filipino players, 3 Indonesian players and 1 Burmese player.